alhosani-abdulla/adf4351-controller/README.md

 ## Installation

 1. **Install the Library:**
-   - Copy the `LORegisterLibrary` folder to your Arduino libraries directory, or
+   - Copy the `src/LORegisterLibrary/` folder to your Arduino libraries directory, or
-   - Install the `LORegisterLibrary.zip` file through Arduino IDE Library Manager
+   - Install the `src/LORegisterLibrary.zip` file through Arduino IDE Library Manager

-2. **Upload Programs:**
+2. **Upload Example Programs:**
-   - Open either Arduino program in Arduino IDE
+   - Open either Arduino program from the `examples/` folder in Arduino IDE
    - Select your board and port
    - Upload the program